motanelson/bios.io.bcc/README.md

-bios output on bruce c compiler
+bios output on bruce c compiler (absulote clone turbo c )

 tested on dosbox and dosbox-x